 Risks faced across the company and their respective controls are documented within the Risk Register.
 Furthermore, the controls identified in the Risk Register to monitor and manage the risks facing Arch are also regularly reviewed for continued relevance.
-Compliance with the components of these controls is assessed via the ongoing Internal Audit, External Audit, Sox, Compliance and regulatory reviews undertaken alongside the quarterly control attestations performed by the Risk Function.
+Compliance with the components of these controls is assessed via the ongoing Internal Audit, External Audit, Sox, Compliance and regulatory reviews undertaken alongside the quarterly control attestations performed by the first line and challenged by the Risk Function.
 Updates on both the risk and control assessments are reported to the Executive Risk Committee and Board Risk Committee, Underwriting Committee, Investment Committee, Reserve Committee and Operations Committee meetings, and where required to the Audit Committee, and documented within the minutes.